JuliaML/MLDataUtils.jl/docs/introduction/design.rst

     :b
     :c

-Naturally we think of these two data-sources as one data set.
+Naturally we think of these two data sources as one data set.
 That means that we require the access-pattern to treat them as such.
 For example if you want to shuffle your data set, you can't just shuffle ``x`` and ``y`` independently, because that would